 10. Begin interviewing pediatricians.

 Ask around for recommendations and start scheduling your interviews.
-Schedule some time to meet with those pediatricians around your home or work area.
+In your second trimester, do your research and schedule some time to meet with those pediatricians around your home or work area.

 11. Start your childcare search.

-This may sound absolutely ridiculous, but you would be surprised how quickly daycares and preschools fill up.
+You would be surprised how quickly daycares and preschools fill up.
 Look into the ones that are close to your home and your work.
 Ask for recommendations and see how long their waitlist is.
-If this isn’t for you, see if there are any nannies in your area that are available to help.
+If this isn’t for you, see if any nannies in your area are available to help.

 My personal journey: I’ve started calling places already and there are waitlists!
-I’m signing up for a couple so then hopefully we get accepted into one that we like.
+I’m signing up for a couple, so hopefully, we get accepted into one we like.

 12. Purchase life insurance and update your 401K and retirement account beneficiaries.

-It’s not an exciting item to check off your list, but it is something extremely important that will give you both peace of mind.
+It’s not an exciting item to check off your list, but it is extremely important to give you both peace of mind.

 My personal journey: This is something that we still need to do.
 Luckily I still have a few more weeks before I am in my third trimester to get it done.

 That’s the list!
-I hope this helps you narrow down the things that absolutely need to be done during your second trimester.
+I hope this helps you narrow down what needs to be done during your second trimester.
 We’re getting closer!!